-I am currently living between Lausanne (with my partner) and Zagreb, working as a freelance marketing and strategy consultant for various companies in and out of the sports industry, while looking for work opportunities in sports marketing, sports communications or sports sponsorships.
-I am really eager to make my mark on the sports industry and bring my wealth of experience from the corporate world into how a sports organisation can be run more efficiently to generate the revenues required to keep developing the sport in question.
+I also want to make my mark on the sports industry and bring my wealth of experience from the corporate world to help sports organisations operate more efficiently and to generate the revenues required to keep developing the sport for all participants.
 In the meantime, I will share with you my thoughts on various aspects of sports business, sports marketing and sports finance that I think are interesting and relevant.

 I hope you enjoy my Sports Bite blog!

 I would love to connect with you through any of the social media avenues below!

 Get our free guide: "10 Steps to Becoming a Great Sports Marketer"!